 PLACES OF INTEREST

 The old town of Villajoyosa is an Asset of Cultural Interest.
 You already know that in the historical centres you will walk through narrow cobbled streets.
-But here, too, among fishermen’s houses surrounded by a great Renaissance wall (16th century).
+But here also among fishermen’s houses surrounded by a great wall of the Renaissance (XVI century A.D.).

 As is typical, the old town of La Vila Joiosa also has a Fortress Church around which the walled town developed.
 It is said that the houses are colored because that way the fishermen could tell which house was theirs from a distance and if sheets or other items were hung up it was a sign that something had happened.
 But these are just guesses.
 Travelers love the neighborhood because it has great places for photos.

 Inside the old town we will find the Town Hall, a rather hidden building that looks like just another house.
 From here it governs for the almost 34 thousand people registered in the census.

 The Tower of Sant Josep (Saint Joseph) or Tower of Hercules is the best preserved Roman funerary tower in Spain.
 The Tower of Sant Josep dates back to the 2nd century A.D. and has been restored in collaboration with the team of the Archaeological Museum.
 The 15km Costa Blanca is full of Roman remains, and you can find many of them in the Archaeological Museum of La Vila (VilaMuseu) or in the impressive Archaeological Museum of Alicante (MARQ).